wasp-lang/web/blog/2021-03-02-wasp-alpha.md

 ### What is coming:
  - ⏳ ACL on backend
  - ⏳ one-click deployment
- - ⏳ more auth methods (Google, Linkedin, ...)
+ - ⏳ more auth methods (Google, Linkedin, ...**
  - ⏳ tighter integration of entities with other features
  - ⏳ themes and layouts
  - ⏳ support for explicitly defined server API
- - ⏳ inline JS - ability to mix JS code with Wasp code!
+ - ⏳ inline JS - the ability to mix JS code with Wasp code!
  - ⏳ Typescript support
  - ⏳ server-side rendering
  - ⏳ Visual Editor
- - ⏳ support for different languages on backend
+ - ⏳ support for different languages on the backend
  - ⏳ richer wasp language with better tooling

-You can check out our repo at https://github.com/wasp-lang/wasp and give it a try at https://wasp-lang.dev/docs -> we are always looking for feedback and suggestions on how to shape Wasp!
+**You can check out our repo** at https://github.com/wasp-lang/wasp and **give it a try** at https://wasp-lang.dev/docs -> we are always looking for feedback and suggestions on how to shape Wasp!

-We also have a community on [Discord](https://discord.com/invite/rzdnErX), where we chat about Wasp-related stuff.
+We also have a **community** on [Discord](https://discord.com/invite/rzdnErX), where we chat about Wasp-related stuff - join us to see what we are up to, share your opinions or get help with your Wasp project.